lafry5/README/README.md

 ## Repository
 You can access this Github Repository at: https://github.com/lafry5/README

-## Video Link
+## Video Link (if applicable)
-The link to the video of this project is located at:
+The link to the video of this project is located at: TBD

 ## *Description*
-Automatically generates readme.md files.
+README Generator automatically creates readme.md files

 # Table of Contents
 * [Description](#description)